 The American Brown Bear doesn’t have any natural predators.
 A mountain lion may stand a chance, but even that is a stretch.
 Their cousins across the seas have lions, tigers, and giraffes to worry about, but the North American Grizzly Bear is not one to be bothered.

-There are some great books on Amazon about the fastest animals globally.
+There are some outstanding books on Amazon about the fastest animals globally.
 You can find them here.